calume/agileFlex/Data/README.md

 The number of mixtures has been chosed by minimising the Aikaike Information Criterion, which leads to a large number of mixtures up to the limit of 60 chosen.

 The means of the seasonal Gaussian mixture models can be seen below.
-The line weightings represent the weightings applied to each mixture (i.e. the probability that would be used for choosing one of the mixtures for sampling)
+The line weightings represent the weightings applied to each mixture (i.e. the probability of each mixture being chosen for sampling)

 ![PVSeason](Visualisation_JPGs/PV_MixtureModels.jpeg)

-# Smart Meter
+## Smart Meter

-The London DataStore (or Low Carbon London (LCL) Smart Meter data is used from: https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households .
+The London DataStore (or Low Carbon London (LCL)) Smart Meter data is used from: https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households .

 There is a data for 5,500 customers, a random 187 customers are chosen for sampling to keep data manageable size.
 From Files: